Birmingham Lawyers for Child Injuries from Suffocation, Strangulation, and Choking

 At Farris, Riley & Pitt, LLP, our legal team will fight for you and your child against the at-fault individual or company responsible for their injuries.
 Suffocation, choking, and strangulation are dangerous scenarios that can lead to significant physical harm and even death.
 We can help you prove someone else’s actions led to this incident and that they should provide the compensation you need to afford the medical expenses so your child can heal.

-If your son or daughter sustained any injuries from choking, suffocation, or strangulation, call Farris, Riley & Pitt, LLP at (205) 324-1212 today.
+If your son or daughter sustained any injuries from choking, suffocation, or strangulation, call Farris, Riley & Pitt, LLP at (205) 324-1212, or contact us online today.
 We can meet with you for a free consultation to review the facts of your case and determine whether we can help.
 When you hire us, we will treat you as a priority and remain by your side until the end.